 The emotional mood created by the entirety of a literary work, established partly by the setting and partly by the author's choice of objects that are described.

-Slang or informality in speech or writing.
-Not generally acceptable for formal writing, becasue it gives a work a conversational, familiar tone.
-In writing it includes local or regional dialects.
+The use of slang or informalities in speech or writing.
+Not generally accepted in formal writing, colloquialisms give a work a conversational, familiar tone.

 A principal demanding that the parts of any composition be arranged so that the meaning of the whole may be immediately clear and intelligible.